MozeBaltyk/mozebaltyk.github.io/content/posts/howto-create-custom-widget/index.md

 ---
-title: "🎺 How to Create Custom Widget"
+title: "🎺 How to Create a Custom Widget"
 description: "How to create a custom sidebar widget in a Hugo static website."
 date: 2026-01-13T15:09:09+01:00
 draft: false